 Cushing syndrome can develop for two reasons:

-- A benign or malignant tumor in the body that makes the adrenal (pronounced uh-DREEN-l) gland produce too much cortisol 1,2
+- A tumor in the body that makes the adrenal gland produce too much cortisol1,2

-- Autoimmune (pronounced aw-toh-i-MYOON) diseases, where the body’s immune system attacks its own tissues
+- Autoimmune diseases, in which the body’s immune system attacks its own tissues

-Glucocorticoids, such as prednisone (pronounced PRED-nuh-sohn, -zohn), are effective at reducing inflammatory symptoms.
-However, taking a high dose for a long time can produce Cushing syndrome.
+Glucocorticoids such as prednisone are good for reducing inflammation.
+However, taking a high dose for a long time can cause Cushing syndrome.

-A tumor is an endogenous (en-DOJ-uh-nuhs) cause of Cushing syndrome, meaning one that originates within the body.
-Tumors are a much less common cause of Cushing syndrome than are medicines.
+A tumor in the body can also cause Cushing syndrome.
+However, tumors are a much less common cause of Cushing syndrome than are medicines.

-- Adenomas in places other than the pituitary or adrenal glands, mostly in the lungs, pancreas, thyroid, or thymus
+- Adenomas in other places, such as the lungs, pancreas, thyroid, or thymus

 - Adrenal cancer

-- Cancer in places other than the pituitary or adrenal glands, mostly in the lungs, pancreas (pronounced PAN-kree-uhs), thyroid, or thymus
+- Cancer in places other than the pituitary or adrenal glands, mostly in the lungs, pancreas, thyroid, or thymus

-Normally, the pituitary gland in the brain controls how much cortisol the two adrenal glands release into the bloodstream.
-The pituitary gland signals the adrenal glands by releasing adrenocorticotropic (pronounced uh-DREE-noh-kawr-ti-koh-TROP-ik) hormone, also known as ACTH or corticotropin.
+Normally, the pituitary gland in the brain controls how much cortisol the body’s two adrenal glands release into the bloodstream.
+The pituitary gland signals the adrenal glands by releasing adrenocorticotropic hormone, also known as ACTH.
 When the adrenal glands sense the ACTH, they produce more cortisol.
-But a tumor can disrupt that action.
-Tumors can either produce extra cortisol directly in their own tissue or produce extra ACTH, which triggers production of more cortisol in turn.
-This process can happen in three different ways:
+A tumor can disrupt that action.
+Tumors can produce either extra cortisol directly in their own tissue or extra ACTH, which triggers production of more cortisol.

-Individuals with some rare genetic disorders are more vulnerable to tumors in one or more glands that influence cortisol levels.
-As a result, these people are more likely to develop Cushing syndrome.2 Two such conditions are called multiple endocrine neoplasia type 1 and primary pigmented micronodular adrenal disease.
+Certain rare genetic disorders make some people more likely to get tumors in glands that influence cortisol levels.
+People who have one of these disorders are more likely to develop Cushing syndrome.2 Two such conditions are called multiple endocrine neoplasia type 1 and primary pigmented micronodular adrenal disease.

-In rare instances, a person may have symptoms and test results that point to Cushing syndrome, but further testing reveals that he or she does not have the syndrome.
-This condition is termed "pseudo-Cushing syndrome."
-Factors that can cause this syndrome are alcohol dependence, depression or other psychiatric disorders, extreme obesity, pregnancy, and poorly controlled diabetes.3,4
+In a few cases, people have symptoms and test results that suggest Cushing syndrome, but further testing reveals they do not have the syndrome.
+This condition is called physiologic/non-neoplastic hypercortisolism.
+It is very rare.
+The symptoms can be caused by alcohol dependence, depression or other mental health disorders, extreme obesity, pregnancy, or poorly controlled diabetes.3